sbabic/swupdate/doc/source/swupdate.rst

 Building with Yocto
 -------------------

-A meta-swUpdate_ layer is provided.
+A meta-SWUpdate_ layer is provided.
 It contains the required changes for mtd-utils and for generating LUA.
 Using meta-SWUpdate is a straightforward process.